laszlovandenhoek/twitter-scraper/README.md

 I extensively used ChatGPT (GPT-4 with Advanced Data Analytics enabled) for this project.
 Prompts are in the `/ChatGPT` folder.
 I manually customized the script to support both bookmarks and likes.

+Also see https://github.com/laszlovandenhoek/twitter-scraps-manager to see what you could do with this data.

 # Requirements

 - Python